Kim Hicks

 Kimberly C. Hicks (born December 20, 1982) is an American politician serving in the Minnesota House of Representatives since 2023.
 A member of the Minnesota Democratic-Farmer-Labor Party (DFL), Hicks represents District 25A in southeastern Minnesota, which includes northern parts of the city of Rochester and parts of Olmsted County.

 Early life, education and career

-Hicks' family moved to Rochester, Minnesota when she was a child and she graduated from Rochester Public Schools.
+Hicks's family moved to Rochester, Minnesota, when she was a child, and she graduated from Rochester Public Schools.
 She attended college at Winona State University, earning a bachelor's degree in education.
+After being initially tested for dyslexia, Hicks was diagnosed with attention deficit hyperactivity disorder in the fourth grade.

 Minnesota House of Representatives

-Hicks was first elected to the Minnesota House of Representatives in 2022, after redistricting created a third Rochester-based House district.
+Hicks was first elected to the Minnesota House of Representatives in 2022.
+She first ran in 2020, unsuccessfully challenging five-term Republican incumbent Duane Quam.
+Hicks ran again in 2022, winning an open seat created by legislative redistricting.

 Hicks serves on the Children and Families Finance and Policy, Higher Education Finance and Policy, Human Services Finance, and Human Services Policy Committees.

 Electoral history

 Personal life

-Hicks lives in Rochester, Minnesota with her spouse, LaMar, and has five children.
+Hicks lives in Rochester, Minnesota, with her spouse, LaMar, and has eight children.